UniBwTAS/CollisionPro/README.md

 ![Random Walk environment with 7 states](./assets/docs/random_walk.png "Random Walk Example")

-The Random Walk environment consists of sequential states, where the first and last state indicate terminal states.
+The Random Walk environment consists of sequential states, where the first and last states indicate terminal states.
 The agent transitions with a 0.5 probability to the right and a 0.5 probability to the left.
-For each state the agent receives a reward of r=0, except for terminal states r=-1, which corresponds to a *collision*.
+For each non-terminal state, the agent receives a reward of r=0, while for terminal states, the agent receives a reward of r=-1, which corresponds to a *collision*.

 + No action space → no controller
 + No value function approximation